webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-Usage via the CLI
+Usage via the CLI:

 ```bash
 webpack-dev-server --bonjour
 ```

 ## `devServer.clientLogLevel`

 `string: 'silent' | 'trace' | 'debug' | 'info' | 'warn' | 'error' | 'none' | 'warning'`

-`none` and `warning` are going to be deprecated at the next major version.
+W> `none` and `warning` will be deprecated in the next major webpack version.

-When using _inline mode_, the console in your DevTools will show you messages e.g. before reloading, before an error or when [Hot Module Replacement](/concepts/hot-module-replacement/) is enabled.
+When using _inline mode_, your browser DevTools console will show messages — e.g. before reloading, before an error, or when [Hot Module Replacement](/concepts/hot-module-replacement/) is enabled.
 Defaults to `info`.

-`devServer.clientLogLevel` may be too verbose, you can turn logging off by setting it to  `'silent'`.
+If the logs are too verbose, you can turn them off by setting `devServer.clientLogLevel: 'silent'`:

 __webpack.config.js__